kiranpurohit/Publications/ICMC/README.md

-This repository contains the following files for the paper accepted at ICCV 2021 ''TMCOSS: Thresholded Multi-Criteria Online Subset Selection for Data-Efficient Autonomous Driving'' :
+This repository contains the following files for the paper accepted at ICMC 2021 ''COVID-19 Detection on Chest X-Ray and CT Scan Images Using Multi-image Augmented Deep Learning Model'' :

 1. Paper